Rebilly/lexi/README.md

 ### Example workflow

 This workflow reports readability metrics for `.md` files in your pull requests.
-For information, see [Supported file formats](#supported-file-formats).
+For information, see [Supported markup languages](#supported-markup-languages).

 ```yaml
 name: Report readability